 GPS sounds like a wonder drug for all things that ail drone flight.
-It’s hard to dispute that GPS makes advanced drone flight possible, but there are some drawbacks.
+It’s hard to dispute that GPS makes most advanced flight-features possible for a drone, but there are some drawbacks.

 The first point of contention with GPS in a drone is battery consumption.
 This is a weak argument against it, but is still accurate.
 Even if the battery consumption sounds negligible, it is still extra drain on your small batteries.

 Next, cost.
 No way around it, a drone with GPS not only has more parts, the software to control it is more complicated as well.
 It upsets us to see a huge price bump when a manufacturer takes an existing drone and adds GPS, but it is worth a little more at least.